Maurie Wood

 Maurie Wood (born 30 June 1944) is a former Australian rules footballer who played with North Melbourne in the Victorian Football League (VFL).

-Maurie Wood was recruited by North Melbourne from the Central Wimmera town of St. Arnaud.
+He was recruited by North Melbourne from the Central Wimmera town of St. Arnaud.
 From 1963 to 1971 Maurie managed to play 97 games before retiring and returning to St Arnaud.

 Back in his hometown, Maurie became a fixture for the local football club, playing in 184 games and winning the club best and fairest three times.
 He would take training for the seniors and teach how to play to the juniors.

 He was rewarded by having a mural painted of him and stating his achievements.